elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

 - Password for a multi-user, auth-enabled Kubeflow installation, e.g. `passw0rd`
 - Workflow engine type, which should be `Argo` or `Tekton`.
 Contact your administrator if you are unsure which engine your deployment utilizes.

-Notebook pipelines use S3-compatible cloud storage at runtime to make data available to notebooks.
-Any kind of cloud storage should work (e.g. IBM Cloud Object Storage or Minio - which is installed with Kubeflow Pipelines by default) as long as it can be accessed from your local machine and the Kubeflow Pipelines installation:
+Elyra utilizes S3-compatible cloud storage to make data available to notebooks and Python scripts while they are executed.
+Any kind of cloud storage should work (e.g. IBM Cloud Object Storage or Minio) as long as it can be accessed from the machine where JupyterLab is running and the Kubeflow Pipelines cluster.
+Collect the following information:
-- S3 compatible object storage endpoint, e.g. `http://minio-service.kubeflow:9000`
+- S3 compatible object storage endpoint, e.g. `http://minio-service.kubernetes:9000`
 - S3 object storage username, e.g. `minio`
 - S3 object storage password, e.g. `minio123`
+- S3 object storage bucket, e.g. `pipelines-artifacts`

 ### Setup